nlohmann/json/README.md

 to the files you want to use JSON objects.
 That's it.
 Do not forget to set the necessary switches to enable C++11 (e.g., `-std=c++11` for GCC and Clang).

+## Supported compilers

+Though it's 2015 already, the support for C++11 is still a bit sparse.
+Currently, the following compilers are known to work:

+- GCC 4.8
+- GCC 4.9
+- Clang 3.4
+- Clang 3.5

+I would be happy to learn about other compilers/versions.

+Unfortunately, Microsoft Visual C++ support at the moment.
+MSVC 2013 and MSVC 2014 have been reported not to be able to compile class.
+Note that I will not accept pull requests that "fix" the code by polluting it with preprocessor directives to mitigate MSVC's lacking C++11 support.

 ## Examples

 Here are some examples to give you an idea how to use the class.